 PRIVACY NOTICE FOR SCIENTIFIC RESEARCH PARTICIPANTS

 EU GENERAL DATA PROTECTION REGULATION, ART.
-13 AND ART.
-14
+12-14

 Information for Research Participants

 You are taking part in a scientific study organized by INTERACT research unit, University of Oulu.
 This notice describes how your personal data will be processed in the study.

 Participation in the study is voluntary.
 There will be no negative consequences for you if you choose not to participate in the study or if you withdraw from the study.
 However, if you withdraw from the study, data collected prior to your withdrawal may still be used in the study.
 For more information on your rights and how you can affect the processing of your personal data, please see section 14 of this notice.

 - Address: PL 8000, 90014 Oulun yliopisto (Pentti Kaiteran katu 1, Linnanmaa)